awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 You can provision Spot Instances directly using Amazon EC2\.
 You can also provision Spot Instances using other services in AWS\.
 For more information, see the following documentation\.

 Amazon EC2 Auto Scaling and Spot Instances
-You can create launch templates or configurations with the maximum price that you are willing to pay, so that Amazon EC2 Auto Scaling can launch Spot Instances\.
+You can create launch templates or configurations so that Amazon EC2 Auto Scaling can launch Spot Instances\.
 For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](https://docs.aws.amazon.com/autoscaling/latest/userguide/asg-launch-spot-instances.html) and [Auto Scaling groups with multiple instance types and purchase options](https://docs.aws.amazon.com/autoscaling/latest/userguide/asg-purchase-options.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 Amazon EMR and Spot Instances
 There are scenarios where it can be useful to run Spot Instances in an Amazon EMR cluster\.
 For more information, see [Spot Instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-purchasing-options.html#emr-spot-instances) and [When Should You Use Spot Instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-instances-guidelines.html#emr-plan-spot-instances) in the *Amazon EMR Management Guide*\.

 AWS CloudFormation templates
 AWS CloudFormation enables you to create and manage a collection of AWS resources using a template in JSON format\.
-AWS CloudFormation templates can include the maximum price you are willing to pay\.
 For more information, see [EC2 Spot Instance Updates \- Auto Scaling and CloudFormation Integration](https://aws.amazon.com/blogs/aws/ec2-spot-instance-updates-auto-scaling-and-cloudformation-integration-new-sample-app-1/)\.

 AWS SDK for Java
 You can use the Java programming language to manage your Spot Instances\.
 For more information, see [Tutorial: Amazon EC2 Spot Instances](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/tutorial-spot-instances-java.html) and [Tutorial: Advanced Amazon EC2 Spot Request Management](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/tutorial-spot-adv-java.html)\.